-According to AAA, 50 million people are expected to take to the roads, rails and skies during Thanksgiving week.
-However, two big storms could slow your roll to grandma’s house.
+According to AAA, 55 million people are expected to take to the roads, rails and skies during Thanksgiving week.
+But three big storms could slow your roll to grandma’s house.
 Do keep in mind that Thanksgiving is a week away, and the forecast can change.
-But as of now – here’s an early look at what you can expect.
+But as of now, here’s an early look at what you can expect.

 A Storm will lash the East this weekend